cpjobling/eg-150-textbook/lti_systems/lti2.md

 +++ {"slideshow": {"slide_type": "subslide"}}

-Combining the definition of a causal signal with a causal signal, when the input $x(t)$ is causal, the output of a causal continuous-time LTI system is given by
+Combining the definition of a causal signal with a causal system, when the input $x(t)$ is causal, the output of a causal continuous-time LTI system is given by

 $$y(t) = \int_{0}^{t}h(t)x(t-\tau)\,d\tau =  \int_{0}^{t}x(t)h(t-\tau)\,d\tau$$